BlankTuber/Discord-s-Final-Musican/bot/README.md

    - Opus libraries for audio encoding
    - Access to the `../janitor/janitor` executable
    - Access to the `../shared/` directory
+   - Access to a downloader service (for music functionality)

 2. **Configuration**: